General facts

 Rolex

-One of the most famous watch companies in the world, Rolex produces around 80,000 watches every year.
+One of the most famous watch companies in the world, Rolex is based in Geneva and produces around 800,000 watches every year.

 Search